 Fix it: Fostering community is important.
 It breeds friendships, motivation and a sense of belonging but practicing too much talk and not enough walk will seem like you are just paying gym dues to socialize.
 Walk in, say your hellos and get to work.

-It's okay to shake a hand or two, crack a joke between sets and ask how someone's day is going but holding all out meetings of in-depth conversations is another thing all together.
+it's okay to shake a hand or two, crack a joke between sets and ask how someone's day is going but holding all out meetings of in-depth conversations is another thing altogether.
 Make nice and smile but always remember your goals and why you're there in the first place.

 Gain strength, pack on muscle, get leaner?
 Whatever it may be does your training reflect that goal?
 Are all aspects of your workouts geared toward that specific goal?